 How has the Goldman Sachs course inspired you?

 The business world can be a lonely place sometimes.
 The course reinforced that some of the challenges I have encountered over the years are normal.
 I have also met and built a huge network of fellow business owners and entrepreneurs.
-I plan to keep in contact and work with everyone I have met on the course in the future.
+I plan to keep in contact and work with in the future.
 It is like finding a support network in the business world.

-What are the benefits to you in terms of self-development and learning?
+What are the benefits to you in terms of of self-development and learning?

 Running an SME you have to be able to multi-task, think on your feet and fundamentally cover every single aspect of the business.
 When I started Water Hygiene Services’ over 12 years ago, there was no manual or schooling beforehand.
 From Finance, Sales, Operational delivery to HR, I have to know and understand each element!
 In comparison, larger companies not only already have systems in place, but they also have departments in place for each area.